DJ824/orderbook-reconstruction/README.md

 ## Key Components

 1. `order`: Represents individual orders in the orderbook.
-2. `limit`: Represents a price level, containing orders at that price.
+2. `limit`: Represents a price level, containing a doubly linked list orders at that price.
 3. `orderbook`: The main class that manages the entire orderbook structure.
+Includes maps for bid and ask side, as well as order lookup and limit lookup maps.

 ## Orderbook Operations and Time Complexities